 If you’re having problems, we’re here to help.
 Below are links to solutions to several common voice and phone related questions.
-If you do not see something that matches the issue you are experiencing, you can always contact us directly by email, this webform, or phone at (802) 885-9000.
+If you do not see something that matches the issue you are experiencing, you can always contact us directly by email, or phone at (802) 885-9000.
 If you have questions about VTelevision, you can find more information on our FAQ page.

 We will never send you an email asking for your account information.
 This is a popular way that hackers try to get your account information called “phishing”.
 There is no reason that we will ever ask for your account information.
 If you do reply to one of these emails, contact us to reset your password.

 - Legacy Copper Voice Mail Guide (dialing *33 enters voice mail system)

 - Fiber-Optic Voicemail Guide (dialing *99 enters voicemail system)

 VoIP is an acronym for “Voice Over Internet Protocol”, a technology for communicating using “internet protocol” instead of traditional analog systems.
 VoIP converts analog signals into digital signals that can be sent over the Internet.

 - VoIP can be cheaper to use than standard phone services, or even free!
 This results in an obvious cost-savings for long-distance calls especially.

 - VoIP services can be taken with you as long as you have an internet connection, which is a great benefit for travelers.

 - VoIP is robust with features including selective call forwarding, find me/follow me call routing, call screening, voicemail to email transcription, and more.

 Network Interface Device (NID) / Optical Network Terminal (ONT)